Approximate Degradable Quantum Channels: Applications

 \section{Applications}

 We now illustrate the power of the bounds derived in the previous sections on three examples.
 Recall that the upper bounds for the quantum and the private classical capacity derived in Sections~\ref{sec:main} and \ref{sec:convexUB} are valid for arbitrary channels $\Phi$.
 As the parameter $\varepsilon_{\Phi}$ given in \eqref{opt:epsi} is described via an SDP, it can be evaluated efficiently for every possible channel.
 Thus our upper bounds can be immediately applied and efficiently evaluated for arbitrary channels, whereas most previous upper bounds rely on channel specific constructions which can be different for each channel and are usually difficult to find \cite{smith08_2,smith08}.
+As we will see in this section, we can also combine different upper bounds, i.e., taking the best known upper bounds for every scenario.